BEFORE THE CEREMONY

 Blessed are you O Lord our God, King of the universe, Creator of the fruit of the vine.
 Baruch Ata Adonai Elohaynu Melech HaOlam, Boray p’ree hagafen.

 DRINK THE FIRST CUP OF WINE

 XXX and YYY, as together you have shared the wine from this cup, so may you, in enduring union and devotion to each other, draw contentment, comfort, and happiness from the cup of life.
-May you find life’s joy heightened, its bitterness sweetened, and all things hallowed by true companionship and love together in the Lord.
+May you find life’s joy heightened, its bitterness sweetened, and all things made holy by companionship and love together in the Lord.